dariye/personal-goals/happy-moments/2017-moments.md

 # 01/07/2017
 Cleaned the entire apartment today with two of my roommates.
 Spent some time with my roommates just hanging.
+Sai my roommate bought me an Umomi burger.
+I thought he was paying.
+He wasn't :).
 Completed day 6 of JavaScript30

+# 01/08/2017
+Super chill day today.
+Katie's visiting from the UK!
+Also, I somehow got excited about having an impossible date alignment for the entire year so like Sundays are 1/7  ...
+1/8 ...
+1/15 ... and so on.
+But you get the gist. lol smh at my stupid feats.
+Tejas had to remind me of Spent some quality time with my roommate Tejas watching TV and enjoying some YouTube video.
+Also, Ken my roommate might be my new philosophy buddy.
+Day 7 of Javascript30.